Yasha-ops/nmaper/README.md

 ### Ribbon Icon

--   Adds a **Nmaper** icon in the left ribbon for quick access to the plugin.
+-   Adds a **Nmap** icon in the left ribbon for quick access to the plugin.
 -   Click the icon to open the XML parser interface.

 ### Status Bar

--   Displays the plugin status (`Nmaper ready`) in the bottom bar of the application.
+-   Displays the plugin status (`Nmap ready`) in the bottom bar of the application.

 ### Commands